zincsearch/zincsearch-docs/docs/storage.md

-There are 2 primary items that need to be stored in Zinc.
+There are 2 primary items that need to be stored in ZincSearch.

 1. Indexes
 1. Metadata of indexes